dennislee22/dennislee22.github.io/docs/cdppvc/demo.md

    {: .label .label-blue }
     ![](../../assets/images/ocparch.png)

-- The Openshift platform in this demo environment comprises of 3 servers collating both Openshift master and worker roles.
+- The Openshift platform in this demo environment consists of 3 servers and each server hosts both Openshift master and worker roles.
 Note that such architecture is only meant for demo purpose and strictly not suitable for production environment.
+- OCPbastion node is the Openshift installer and client.

    CDP Private Cloud Base with ECS
    {: .label .label-blue }
     ![](../../assets/images/ecsarch.png)

-- The ECS platform in this demo environment comprises of 1 master node and 2 ECS worker/agent nodes.
+- The ECS platform in this demo environment consists of 1 master node and 2 ECS worker/agent nodes.
 In the actual production environment, the required number of ECS worker nodes depends heavily on the actual dimensioning input and how the failover mechanism is designed accordingly.

 ---
    Next Step